 A: It will be posted on Friday afternoon as a Subject Announcement for all students enrolled in your subject – not just those enrolled in your class.

 Q: Will I still be able to access KBS’s support services?

 A: Absolutely.
 All of your trusted support personnel will be available to help you succeed in your studies.
-During Trimester 3, all our campuses with the exception of Melbourne will be open Monday to Friday, with support staff available to meet all students on-campus.
-As many students will still be studying online for Trimester 3, we are continuing to offer our online support options such as the KHUB Live Chat service.
+During Trimester 1, all our campuses will be open Monday to Friday, with support staff available to meet all students on-campus.
+As many students will still be studying online for Trimester 1, we are continuing to offer our online support options such as the KHUB Live Chat service.

 Q: What support services are available to me if I’m concerned about COVID-19?

 A: There are several support services we make available to all students that we encourage you to engage with if you are concerned.
 These include:

 - Your local Student Experience team, the members of which are dedicated to supporting you throughout your studies.

 - Every campus has at least one counsellor available for a confidential conversation in person, over the phone, or online.
 Please visit MyKBS to make a booking.
 All sessions with a counsellor are confidential and do not impact your academic outcomes in any way.
 In fact, we find they’re an especially effective way of improving your academic success.